 In discussing fundamental lightning behavior, I will limit the charge regions to the basic tripole of upper positive (red) over middle negative (blue) over lower, smaller positive (red) structure with an inverted tripole consisting of upper negative (blue) over middle positive (red) over lower, smaller negative (blue).
 Inverted tripole storms can form when thermodynamic and microphysical properties present during collisional charging favor a surplus of electrons on the ice crystals rather than the graupel.
 Additionally, storms can initially develop a normal charge tripole but later exhibit an inverted structure due to ongoing lightning activity or changing storm morphology.

 In addition to the non-inductive electrification process that occurs via ice particle collisions, there are important inductive electrification processes that take place once main charge regions form.
-Most notably is an inductive attraction of opposite polarity ions in the cloudless regions around storms, which then causes these ions to attach to cloud droplets on the outside boundary of storm clouds.
-Over time, accumulation of opposite polarity charge on the cloud periphery results in what is referred to as a screening layer of charge.
-The term “screening layer” describes the reduction in electric field that would be sensed outside the storm resulting from the presence of opposite polarity charge between the main storm charge region and a sensor external to the storm.
+Most notably there is an inductive attraction of opposite polarity ions in the cloudless regions around storms.
+These ions move toward and attach to cloud droplets on the external boundary of storm clouds.
+For example negative ions would be attracted to the upper portions of a storm due to the main upper positive charge region.
+Ions can move more easily in clear air, but become trapped and immobile when they attach to cloud water droplets or hydrometeors.
+Over time, accumulation of opposite polarity charge (captured ions) on the cloud periphery results in what is referred to as a screening layer of charge.
+The term “screening layer” describes the reduction in electric field that would be sensed outside the storm from the presence of opposite polarity charge between the main storm charge region and a sensor external to the storm.